 2 Point source emissions to air, water and land

 Fill in Table 2 below with details of the point source emissions that result from the operating techniques at each of your installations.

-Fill in one table for each installation, continuing on a separate sheet if necessary.
+Fill in one table for each installation.

 Table 2 - Emissions (releases)